Electric Light Orchestra: 2014–2025: Jeff Lynne's ELO

 The success of the Children in Need performance was followed by support from BBC Radio 2 DJ Chris Evans, who had Lynne as his on-air guest and asked his listeners if they wanted to see ELO perform.
 The 50,000 tickets for the resulting BBC Radio 2's "Festival in a Day" in Hyde Park on 14 September 2014 sold out in 15 minutes.
 Billed as "Jeff Lynne's ELO", Lynne and Richard Tandy were backed by the Take That/Gary Barlow band from the Children in Need concert, led by Mike Stevens and the BBC Concert Orchestra.
 Lynne chose to use the name as a response to ELO offshoots ELO Part II and The Orchestra.
 Chereene Allen was again the lead violinist for the band.
 The development of modern digital processing added a smoother finish to the work, which led Lynne to reconsider his preference for studio work, hinting at a UK tour in 2015.
 On 8 February 2015, Jeff Lynne's ELO played at the Grammy Awards for the first time.
 They performed a medley of "Evil Woman" and "Mr. Blue Sky" with Ed Sheeran, who introduced them as "A man and a band who I love".

 On 10 September 2015, it was announced that a new ELO album would be released.
 The album was to be under the moniker of Jeff Lynne's ELO, with the band signed to Columbia Records.
 Alone in the Universe was released on 13 November 2015.
 The album was ELO's first album of new material since 2001's Zoom.
 The first track, and single, "When I Was a Boy" was made available for streaming on the same day and a music video for the song was also released.
 A small promotional tour followed the album's release, which saw Jeff Lynne's ELO perform a full concert for BBC Radio 2 along with their first two shows in the United States in 30 years, both which sold out very quickly.
-Jeff Lynne's ELO also made rare US television appearances on The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live and CBS This Morning.
+Jeff Lynne's ELO also made US television appearances on The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live and CBS This Morning.
 A 19-date European tour was announced for 2016, with the band playing the Pyramid Stage at Glastonbury Festival on 26 June 2016.